 An End of Life Doula is a supporter or companion who walks alongside people living with a life-limiting illness, their families and those who are important to them.
 We are a consistent, flexible presence, able to take on various roles in supporting practical, emotional and, if desired, spiritual needs.
-We like the term ‘a friend in death’, and for us this means we put the person who is dying and their family at the centre of everything we do.
+We like the term ‘a friend in death’, and for us this means we put the person who is dying, their family and their close network at the centre of everything we do.
 We work in an open-hearted way to create an atmosphere of loving support, kindness, respect, dignity and normality for all concerned.
 We aim to help people feel safer and more at peace with death and dying, giving guidance, confidence and support in any way it is needed.
-Having a Doula to walk alongside makes it possible to stay at home, but we also work in nursing homes and hospitals – it’s all about what you choose.
+Having a Doula to walk alongside makes it possible to stay at home, but we also work in care homes, hospices and hospitals – it’s all about what you choose.

 - Guide people through all the decisions and choices that need to be made at the end of life

 - Be a point of contact for other services and kinds of support

 - Be an advocate